Charlotte Checkers

 Charlotte Checkers Overview

-The Charlotte Checkers are a professional ice hockey team based in Charlotte, North Carolina.
-They compete in the Atlantic Division of the Eastern Conference in the American Hockey League (AHL) and serve as the top minor league affiliate of the Florida Panthers of the National Hockey League (NHL).
-The team plays its home games at Bojangles Coliseum and is owned by Zawyer Sports & Entertainment.
-The Checkers are known for their red, black, silver, and white team colors and have established a strong identity through competitive success and community engagement.
+The Charlotte Checkers are a professional ice hockey team based in Charlotte, North Carolina, that competes in the Atlantic Division of the Eastern Conference of the American Hockey League (AHL).
+The team serves as the top minor league affiliate of the Florida Panthers of the National Hockey League (NHL) and shares a secondary working relationship with the Savannah Ghost Pirates of the ECHL.
+Owned and operated by Zawyer Sports & Entertainment, the Checkers play their home games at Bojangles Coliseum and wear the colors red, black, silver, and white.

 Founding and Organizational Origins